jgreener64/pdb-benchmarks/README.md

 * If you are analysing ensembles of proteins use packages with that functionality, such as ProDy or Bio3D, rather than writing the code yourself.

+## Contributing

+If you want to contribute benchmarks for a package, please make a pull request with the script(s) in a directory like the other packages.
+I will run the benchmarks again and change the README, thanks.

 ## Plans

 * Finish Ramachandran scripts for remaining languages.